J.C. and Betty Choate

 Louis’ wife, Bonnie, died from pancreatic cancer.
 Bob and Martha Nolan had been close working associates of Louis and Bonnie for many years before Bob also died from pancreatic cancer.
 January 1, 2017, Louis and Martha decided to become help-meets to each other and in God’s work here in the States and overseas.
 Their children (all grown up and married) highly approved of the marriage, making hilarious pictures of one of Martha’s sons and one of Louis’ sons holding shotguns at the wedding!

-Louis and Martha are continuing work with the World Evangelism team, living in Winona, MS., and doing short-term work in Guyana, Myanmar, Sri Lanka, and India.
+Louis and Martha continue to work with the World Evangelism team living in Ocala, FL. since January 2019, and doing short-term work in Guyana, Myanmar, Sri Lanka, and India.
 They look forward to serving the Lord Jesus as efficiently and as enthusiastically as possible as long as they live.

 Colin and Ellen McKee